PDF Family Law Form Library

 A petition to establish paternity must be used to establish parentage when children are born to unmarried parents.
 Even if you signed a voluntary declaration of paternity (VDOP) as the father, some form of paternity judgment is necessary to establish your parental rights - including your rights to custody and visitation - if the children's mother takes a different view.
 If you anticipate a custody dispute with the other parent and there is no judgment for paternity existing, this is where you start.

-This form answers the Petition to Establish Parental Relations.
-It must be served and filed upon the Petitioner within 30 days of service of the summons and petition to avoid a default judgment being entered.
-If you who contests paternity, you need to get this filed early on.
+This answers the Petition to Establish Parental Relations, and either admits or denies paternity.
+It must be served and filed within 30 days of service of the summons and petition to avoid a default judgment being entered.

 A Judgment of paternity has life changing consequences.
 Ignoring parental obligations of support may have criminal consequences.
-This document tells you so, and may later prove we told you so.
+This document is proof that you were advised of your rights before admitting parenthood.

-This Judgment once signed by a judicial officer and filed with the Court operates to conclusively establish your parental rights and obligations.
+This Judgment operates to conclusively establish your parental rights and obligations.

 If you wish to contest a default Judgment of Paternity, a regular Judgment, or a Voluntary Declaration of Paternity with the aim of setting these aside, this is the required form.
 However, there are specific time limits on how long you have to change your mind or challenge a paternity judgment which you should review first.
 These are described to some extent in the FL-274.